manishkarki/corona-tracker/README.md

 > mvn clean install -DskipTest

 > docker build -t corona-tracker .
-## grab the image id and then run:
+## grab the image id and then run in detached mode:
 docker run -d -p 8080:8080 {imageId}

 ##open in the browser